home-assistant/home-assistant.io/source/_components/androidtv.markdown

    * Your key is not pre-authenticated.
 Before using the `adbkey` in Home Assistant, you _**must**_ connect to your device using the ADB binary and tell it to always allow connections from this computer.
 For more information, see the section [ADB Authentication](#adb-authentication) above.

    * Home Assistant does not have the appropriate permissions for the `adbkey` file and so it is not able to use it.
-Once you fix the permissions, the component should work.
+Once you fix the permissions, the integration should work.

 4. Some Android TV devices (e.g., Philips TVs running Android TV) only accept the initial ADB connection request over their Wi-Fi interface.
 If you have the TV wired, you need to connect it to WiFi and try the initial connection again.
 Once the authentication has been granted via Wi-Fi, you can connect to the TV over the wired interface as well.